 Existing law generally provides that a person who: (1) is 21 years of age or older; (2) is or was employed in a position of authority by or is or was volunteering in a position of authority at a public or private school; and (3) engages in sexual conduct with a pupil, is guilty of a category C felony if the pupil is 16 or 17 years of age or a category B felony if the pupil is 14 or 15 years of age.
-(NRS 201.540) Section 10 of this bill: (1) removes the requirement that such a person be employed or volunteer in a position of authority; and (2) prohibits such a person from engaging in sexual conduct with a pupil who is 18 years of age.
+(NRS 201.540) Section 10 of this bill: (1) removes the requirement that such a person be employed or volunteer in a position of authority; and (2) prohibits such a person from engaging in sexual conduct with a pupil who is 16 years of age or older and who has not received a high school diploma, a general educational development certificate or an equivalent document.
 Similarly, existing law generally provides that a person who: (1) is 21 years of age or older; (2) is employed in a position of authority by a college or university; and (3) engages in sexual conduct with a student who is 16 or 17 years of age and enrolled in or attending the college or university, is guilty of a category C felony.
-(NRS 201.550) Section 11 of this bill prohibits such a person from engaging in sexual conduct with a student who is 18 years of age.
-Section 11 additionally provides that such a prohibition on engaging in sexual conduct with a student only applies if the student is enrolled in or attending the college or university but has not received a high school diploma, a general educational development certificate or an equivalent document.
+(NRS 201.550) Section 11 of this bill prohibits such a person from engaging in sexual conduct with a student who is 16 years of age or older and who is enrolled in or attending the college or university but has not received a high school diploma, a general educational development certificate or an equivalent document.